Rush Limbaugh, the Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 It wasn't us.

-And people like Barack Obama who talked that way.
+It was people like Richard Gephardt and people like Barack Obama who talked that way.

 Who is it that's keeping race relations alive?

-Who is it that has gone rich, gotten rich off of racial disharmony?
+Who is it that has gone rich, gotten rich, off of racial disharmony?

 Who is it that stands in the way of racial solutions to problems?

-Who is it That can't stop talking about race.
+Who is it that can't stop talking about race?

 Who is it that can't stop blaming everything on race?